 Senate Republican Health Care Plan Gov. Lamont's Health Insurance Tax No New Taxes Does NOT contain the health insurance tax proposed by Democrats and the Governor.
 Contains a \$50 million assessment on health insurance, hurting middle class families.
-Authorizes a reinsurance program Authorizes a reinsurance program Making Insurance Premiums More Affordable Pays for the reinsurance program by • Prioritizing within existing budget funds • This in turn leverages the most federal matching dollars.
-Pays for the reinsurance program by • Taxing health insurance, hurting middle class families • Because the governor's proposal contains this new tax, it does not leverage the same amount of federal funds that would be distributed to the state under the Republican plan.
+Making Insurance Premiums More Affordable Pays for the reinsurance program Pays for the reinsurance program by Prioritizing within existing budget funds This in turn leverages the most federal matching dollars.
 Reduces premiums by up to 30% (an average savings of \$525 per month for a Connecticut family.)
-Unclear how much of a savings this will yield because reinsurance plans involving assessments on insurance result in lower savings and less federal investment.
-Reducing Prescription Drug Costs Reduces prescription drug costs by establishing an importation program with Canada.
+Pays for the reinsurance program Pays for the reinsurance program by Taxing health insurance, hurting middle class families Because the governor's proposal contains this new tax, it does not leverage the same amount of federal funds that would be distributed to the state under the Republican plan.
+Unclear how much of a savings this will yield because reinsurance plans involving assessments on insurance result in lower savings Reducing Prescription Drug Costs Reduces prescription drug costs by establishing an importation program with Canada.
 Seeks to cap prescription drug cost growth.
 Legality of the proposal in question.
 Controlling Health Care Cost Growth Contains language to authorize and follow through with a benchmarking program to rein in the growing costs of health care.
 A similar program has already saved Massachusetts residents billions of dollars.
 We commend the governor for beginning the process to implement a benchmarking program under an executive order.
 But no language has been proposed to codify this effort into law to ensure work continues now or beyond the current governor.
 Promoting Health Equity Investigates disparities in the health system so we can deliver on health equity for all people no matter gender, race or background.
 No provisions on health equity.